Jenkins vs GitLab CI: Battle of CI/CD Tools

 7. Active Community Support

-The active and progressive community is one of the major plus-points for GitHub CI/ CD.
+The active and progressive community is one of the major plus-points for GitLab CI/ CD.
 All the support is provided out-of-the-box and doesn’t require modification in additional plugin installation.

 8. Code Reviews & Merge Requests

-GitHub CI/ CD is not only used for building code but to scrutinize or review code as well.
+GitLab CI/ CD is not only used for building code but to scrutinize or review code as well.
 It allows improved collaboration with easy merge requests and merge management systems.
 There is support for more or less all version control systems & build environments.
-Loads of collaborative initiatives are implemented under the GitHub project that aid in the expansion of GitHub CI/ CD.
+Loads of collaborative initiatives are implemented under the GitLab project that aid in the expansion of GitLab CI/ CD.

 Jenkins vs GitLab CI/CD – Comparison Snapshot